My Cat Has a Heart Murmur - Causes, Symptoms and Treatment

 Symptoms of a heart murmur in cats

 Since the causes of heart murmurs in cats are varied, their symptoms can be similarly diverse.
-Also, since the intensity of the heart murmur can be difficult to detect, we need to look out for the following symptoms to point to a possible cardiac problem:
+Also, the intensity of the heart murmur can be difficult to detect, so we need to look out for the following symptoms to point to a possible cardiac problem:

 - Shortness of breath